rygo6/Partak-Unity/README.md

 ## Overview

-Remake of the the classic open source game 'Liquid Wards'.
+Remake of the classic open source game 'Liquid Wars'.

 This game was on the iOS and Google Play stores for about the last 8 hours.
 I am proud to say during it's during in maintained 4+ stars and had some small handful of users that seemed to enjoy it very much.